 It can no longer be argued that aluminum does not have a role in neurodegenerative diseases like Alzheimer’s—the evidence is very clear and growing.
 It really should not be surprising that people with aluminum toxicity display many of the same symptoms as those with dementia, Parkinson’s, ADHD, autism, and other neurological diseases, because of aluminum targets exactly these areas of your brain and nervous system.

-The best way to protect yourself is to be careful about your choices in food and personal products and minimize your use of vaccines and other drugs that are often contaminated with aluminum.
-And detox the aluminum you have accumulated in your body to date!
+The best way to protect yourself is to be careful about your choices in food and personal products and other products that are often contaminated with aluminum.

 1. Analytical Research Labs, Inc. “Mineral Information, Aluminum”. http://arltma.com/Mineral_Information/Aluminum.html.